 Styles at the top, scripts at the bottom

-CSS blocks rendering so we should include all stylesheets straight away in the <head>, allowing the page to render progressively.
+, allowing the page to render progressively.
 A browser won't render a page until it has all style information, put this information at the bottom of the page and we make the browser wait before rendering content.

 A browser will download as many assets as it can from a single domain in parallel.
 JS blocks parallel downloads to ensure the browser knows how the javascript affects the page, and also to preserve script order.
 Therefore we should deal with them last to ensure they don't delay any assets on our page from loading.

-If we have no choice but to reference JS in the <head> we should put them after references to CSS files.
+we should put them after references to CSS files.
 Because JS blocks downloads, JS should be referenced after ALL CSS files unless the CSS relies upon the JS.
 Ensure we optimise the order of resources.

 Make Fewer Requests